Putting parents at the centre

 Help parents adapt their skills

-• How do you know what help your parents may want or where they are struggling?
+• How do you know what help your parents and carers may want or where they are struggling?
 How could you find out?

 • What skills or tools might they need?

-• Could you run a Parenting for Faith course just for parents of teens?
+• Could you run our free Parenting Teens for a Life of Faith course for the parents and carers?

-• Are there wise people in church who might be able to walk alongside your parents for this part of their journey?
+• Are there wise people in church who might be able to walk alongside your parents and carers for this part of their journey?

-• How could you create opportunities for parents to come together to learn from others and each other?
+• How could you create opportunities for parents and carers to come together to learn from others and each other?

 You might also be interested in: